ibm-cloud-docs/codeengine/appdeploy-public.md

 {:video: .video}

-# Deploy application workloads from public registry
+# Deploying application workloads from public registry
 {: #deploy-app}

 Deploy your app with {{site.data.keyword.codeengineshort}}.
 You can create an app from the console or with the CLI.